 Kills bacteria.
 Zithromax (Azithromycin) is good for treating many bacterial infections.
 It is also available as generic.
 Talk to your doctor if you've ever had liver disease, myasthenia gravis, or on medications to thin the blood, as the doctor may write an alternative.
 Treats bacterial infections.
 Solodyn (Minocycline) is an effective way to treat certain skin infections, acne, and rosacea, but you'll need to use barrier methods of birth control since it can make birth control pills less effective and cause birth defects.
 Find lowest prices Save on your next prescription.
 Be sure you’re getting the lowest price for your medication, even if you have insurance.
 Reviews & ratings Everyone Men Women Filter group.
 All currently selected Everyone Men Women All ages 18-34 35-54 55+ Filter group.
 All currently selected All ages 18-34 35-54 55+ 5.443093922651934 Azithromycin

-Reviews for Zithromax (Azithromycin) of people say Zithromax (Azithromycin) is worth it say it works well
+Reviews for Zithromax (Azithromycin) of people (All ages) say Zithromax (Azithromycin) is worth it say it works well